sureshkummuri/webpage/README.md

-# Programming Basics Group - Project 1
+# Programming Basics - Project 1

 Practice converting a mockup into HTML and CSS.